Projects

 Michelle George

 Sleep is a fundamental physiological state that plays a critical role in memory consolidation, allowing the brain to efficiently process and integrate sensory information from prior wakeful experiences.
 While extensive research has explored the effects of sensory stimuli during wake and sleep, a noticeable gap exists in understanding the brain’s reaction to complex auditory stimuli, especially distinguishable features in musical streams.
 The primary objective is to investigate whether sleep influences the ability to discriminate between musical and non-musical sounds.
-Specifically, we aim to examine the temporal dynamics of auditory processing during sleep, to characterise when and how musical processing diminishes across sleep stages.
-Additionally, we will investigate the effect of neurophysiological signatures (slow-waves, k-complexes etc) on musical expectations and explore networks and states that reflect conscious access during sleep.
-Our studies will utilise current approaches in machine learning to decode neural responses of musical expectations in sleep, using neuroimaging techniques such as EEG and MEG.
+For this, we use monophonic melodies, speech and song phrases to understand both predictive and perceptual learning that may be partially preserved during sleep.
+Specifically, we aim to examine the temporal dynamics of information processing, to characterise when and how these processes diminish across sleep stages.
+Additionally, we will investigate the effect of neurophysiological signatures (slow-waves, k-complexes etc) on musical expectations and explore networks and states that reflect conscious access to sounds during sleep.
+Our studies will utilise current approaches in machine learning to predict neural responses to musical expectations in sleep, using neuroimaging techniques such as EEG.

 Project at FEMTO-ST Institute – French National Centre for Scientific Research (CNRS)